34 Favorite Fall Flowers and Plants for Your Garden

 Sunflowers are a cheerful, low-maintenance addition to any fall garden.
 With their vibrant yellow blooms and towering heights, they brighten up any outdoor space.

-However, they're not all tall.
-There are many varieties of sunflowers, ranging from dwarf types that grow just a few feet high to giant varieties that reach heights of over 12 feet.
-Determine the space available in your garden and decide whether you want sunflowers for decorative purposes or for harvesting seeds.
-Popular varieties include "Mammoth," "Autumn Beauty," and "Teddy Bear."
+However, they're not all tall, as there are many sunflower varieties.
+These range from dwarf types that grow just a few feet high to giant varieties that reach heights of over 12 feet.
+You need to determine the space available in your garden.
+Then, decide whether you want sunflowers for decorative purposes or for harvesting seeds.
+Popular varieties include "Mammoth," "Autumn Beauty" and "Teddy Bear."

 Tip: In addition to their grandeur in the garden, sunflowers make excellent cut flowers, too.
 Grow extra for bouquets in your home.